turingschool/try-turing/info-turing/index.md

 In this program, students focus on building the "client-side" of applications where code is executed in the browser.

 Front End students will learn:
-- how to write HTML, CSS, and JavaScript, leveraging the React framework
+- How to write HTML, CSS, and JavaScript, leveraging the React framework.
-- how to create front end applications that gather data from a user
+- How to create front end applications that gather data from a user.
-- how to talk to other applications (APIs) to send and gather data
+- How to talk to other applications (APIs) to send and gather data.
-- how to create accessible webpages
+- How to create accessible webpages.

 A calendar of our Front End curriculum can be found [here.](https://frontend.turing.edu/today/)